-According to the Finance Minister, this subordinate debt scheme will help MSMEs to meet operational expenses, buy raw material and resume their businesses that have been badly affected by the coronavirus pandemic.
+According to the Finance Minister, this subordinate debt scheme will help MSMEs to meet operational expenses, buy raw material and resume their businesses that have been badly affected by the pandemic.

 Many people must be hearing about subordinate debt for the first time.
 What about senior debt; do you know what it is?
 Here’s an explanation on both these terminologies here because both subordinate debt and senior debt are co-related in this context.